robusta-dev/robusta/docs/configuration/alertmanager-integration/alert-manager.rst

 Configure Push Integration
 ============================
-A push integrations is required for AlertManager to push alerts to Robusta.
-To configure it, you must add a receiver and route to AlertManger's configuration:
+A push integration is required for AlertManager to push alerts to Robusta.
+To configure it, you must add a receiver and route to AlertManager's configuration:

 .. include:: ./_alertmanager-config.rst